 How do you take care of your voice?

 If you are taking singing lessons, you probably are working a lot on vocal technique.
 Breath management, mouth & tongue posture, vowels,… Those are all very important elements when you’re a singer.
-But did you know that when you are “in trouble”, it will quite often not be technique that will help you get out of it?
+But did you know that when you are “in trouble”, it will not always be technique that will help you get out of it?

 Vocal technique is not the holy grail of voice care.

 Sure, not applying functional technique can get you into trouble.
-If you sing with a breathy sound on a loud volume, you will very likely end up with an issue.
+For example: If you sing with a breathy sound on a loud volume, you will very likely end up with an issue.
 Your pitch might be off, you might end up hoarse after the gig, maybe you’ll have a sore throat,…

 Yes, fixing your technique – learning how to apply functional airflow and airpressure – can be very important to fix all that, and prevent that you get in trouble next time.
 But it’s important that you look beyond that.